MahsaBakhtiari/MahsaBakhtiari/README.md

-- 👋 Hi, I’m @MahsaBakhtiari
+### Hi there! 👋 I’m Mahsa Bakhtiari.

-- 👀 I’m interested in Mathematics and data
+🔍 Data analyst with a passion for mathematics and a keen eye for insights.

-- 🌱 I’m currently learning big data analysis
+🌱 Currently exploring the fascinating world of big data analysis.

-- 💞️ I’m looking to collaborate on creative data driven project
+💻 I love collaborating on creative data-driven projects that push the boundaries of knowledge.

-- 📫 contact me via mahsabakhtiarim@gmail.com
+📫 You can reach me at: mahsabakhtiarim@gmail.com

+**Why do mathematicians love parks?**
+*Because every problem has a natural solution!* 🌳🧮😄

 <!---
 MahsaBakhtiari/MahsaBakhtiari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.